 Terms

 CSC appointments will be for a two-year period with the option to renew for up to two additional two- year period.
-The intention is to stagger appointments to provide for continuity.
+The intention is to stagger appointments to provide for continuity and knowledge retention.

 To facilitate this, at least half of the inaugural CSC appointees will be appointed for an initial term of three years.
 Subsequent terms will be for two years.